jaykybert/assignment-jaykybert/README.md

 Part 1 - Logic
   - Support for any grid dimensions: This is capped to 15x15 on the UI.
-  - Support for 5 players and 5 bots simultaneously: Capped at 10 due to the need for lots of paint objects causing clutter.
+  - Support for 5 players and 5 bots simultaneously: Capped at 10 total players due to the need for lots of paint objects causing       clutter.
   - Improved AI with 3 levels of difficulty: Making random moves, avoiding 2-line boxes, and completing 3-line boxes.

 Part 2 - User Interface